Effects of pornography: Sexual strategies theory

 Sexual strategies theory can be strongly linked to pornography consumption and its effects.
 This theory is originally proposed by psychologists David Michael Buss and David P. Schmitt in 1993.
 The theory details how men and women are biologically wired differently when it comes to seeking avenues of sexual and romantic endeavors.
 It argues that these biological evolutions and differences still exist today when choosing sexual material or even a romantic partner.
 Some other researchers also backed up Buss and Schmitt's theory, emphasizing how men are more attracted to the physicality of a person, while women are attracted to more of the status of a person.

-In the context of pornography consumption, the sexual strategies theory comes in to play especially for men.
+In the context of pornography consumption, the sexual strategies theory is most relevant to men.
 Males would consume more pornography to have a visual physicality of certain pornographic actors, which would play into even more frequent consumption of the material.

 Sexual scripting

-Pornography research is greatly influenced by Script Theory.
+Research into the effects of pornography is greatly influenced by Script Theory.
 Originally proposed by researcher Silvan Tomkins, Script Theory proposes that behavior is a series of "scripts", or programs in order to achieve a goal.
 These scripts provide meaning for specific patterns, actions or behaviors that an individual does in certain contexts of achieving that goal.
 In 1986, Simon and Gagnon applied script theory to sexuality research, asserting that sexual scripts fall under a category of cultural scripts to regulate sexual behaviors.